clay/claycli/README.md

 ## Touch

 ```
-clay touch <component> [--site] [--dry-run, --force]
+clay touch <component> [--site] [--dry-run]
 ```

 Do GET requests against every instance of a specific component to trigger component upgrades.

 * `-n, --dry-run` will print the number of instances that'll be requested
-* normally, it will print the number of instances and ask for confirmation before requesting each instance
-* `--force` will request those instances without asking for confirmation
+* otherwise, it will run GET requests against all instances of the specified component

 ```
 clay touch domain.com/components/article # GET all instances of 'article' on domain.com

 clay touch article -s my-site # GET all instances of 'article' on my site
-# it will print 'This will affect 203 instances of article.
-Continue [Y/n]?'
 ```

 ## Import